acolomb/elf-mangle/README.md

 after the offset with a plus sign and uses the same radix.

 In contrast to POSIX `strings(1)`, processing the standard input or more than one file given on the command line is not possible.
+A positive exit status indicates the number of strings found, negative values indicate errors.

 Application Extensions